prologin/concours-site/README.md

         INSTALLED_APPS += ('debug_toolbar',)

         MIDDLEWARE += ('debug_toolbar.middleware.DebugToolbarMiddleware',)

-* By default a SQLite3 (file based) database is used.
-Disclaimer: this is convenient but *performance is poor*.
-It is thus recommended to setup a local Postgres database and use that instead.
-If you do choose to use Postgres, change `dev.py` accordingly:

-        :::python
-        DATABASES = {
-            'default': {
-                'ENGINE': 'django.db.backends.postgresql_psycopg2',
-                'HOST': 'localhost',
-                'NAME': 'prologin',
-                'USER': 'prologin',
-                'PASSWORD': 'prologin',
-            }
-        }

 * You may need to customize the Redis URI.
 Check the database index (0 by default) so it does not clash with your other data if you use this Redis